 - Whether you need to refinish stairs

-Though all of these factors can substantially affect the cost to refinish wood floors, a good reference point is that it typically costs between $3 and $5 per square foot to refinish hardwood floors.
+Though all of these factors can substantially affect the cost to refinish old wood floors, a good reference point is that it typically costs between $1.50 and $7 per square foot to refinish hardwood floors.
 This includes the cost of labor and materials to have a professional sand down your floors and refinish them.

-Especially the lower end of that estimate may seem like a great price, but it can quickly get expensive if you’re refinishing a large area, and especially if you’re refinishing your whole home.
-If your home is 1,500 square feet, for instance, and you want to refinish the floors throughout your entire house, that could cost anywhere from $4,500 to $7,500.
+The lower end of that estimate may seem like a great price, but it can quickly get expensive if you’re refinishing a large area, and especially if you’re refinishing your whole home.
+If your home is 1,500 square feet, for instance, and you want to refinish the floors throughout your entire house, that could cost anywhere from $2,250 to $10,500.

-If you’re looking to sell your house and want to make it more appealing by refinishing your hardwood floors, the good news is that, according to the National Association of Realtors, refinishing hardwood floors is the interior home project that yields the highest return on your investment when it comes to increasing the resale value of your house.
-You should completely recoup your costs.
+If you’re looking to sell your house and want to make it more appealing by refinishing your hardwood floors, the good news is, you can recoup the entire cost.
+According to the National Association of Realtors, refinishing hardwood floors yields 100% costs recovered.

 If you’re not looking to sell and you’re concerned about cost, you could forgo hiring a professional and do the job yourself.
 This is certainly a viable option if you want to refinish your hardwood floors on a budget.
 We’ll talk more about the pros and cons of DIY next.